swaxi/GEOL-QMAPS/README.md

 Merging any output QGIS layer into a single layer contained within a field data compilation geopackage, that may store data imported from different sources.

 #### 6.2.2.
 Import FieldMove Project
-Convert existing FieldMove project into GEOL-QMAPS compatible files.
+Convert existing FieldMove project into GEOL-QMAPS compatible files, that can be then saved and imported to the legacy data compilation via the **Import Legacy Field Data Shapefiles (Point Geometry)** tool.

 ### *6.3.* Fieldwork Preparation *Tab*